ronnyporsch/TrainController/README.md

 - Gamepad Support was only tested with Xbox One Gamepads.
 Others may or may not work properly

 ## Roadmap
-- Include Android support
+- Include Gamepad support on Android
-- Include Browser support
+- Include Browser

 ## Credits
 This software was inspired by the amazing [Brick Automation Project](https://github.com/Cosmik42/BAP)